lukehunter/takehome/README.md

 * Handling of long running scans -- currently they will simply timeout
 * Pagination support (currently the entire scan history is listed on one page)
 * Support for ipv6 addresses
-* Unit tests
+* Unit tests (probably requires some refactoring)
 * Logging
-* Rest api / formatting on client side
+* Rest api
+* Client side formatting in js
-* Allow configuring port range
+* Configurable port range